-6.46 Compiler and library support for half-precision floating-point numbers
+6.47 Compiler and library support for half-precision floating-point numbers

-Half-precision floating-point numbers are provided as an optional extension to the Vector Floating-Point (VFP)v3 architecture.
-If the VFPv3 coprocessor is not available, or if a VFPv3 coprocessor is used that does not have this extension, they are supported through the floating-point library fplib.
+Half-precision floating-point numbers are provided by:

+- The Vector Floating-Point (VFP) Version 4 architecture. - An optional extension to the VFPv3 architecture.

+If a VFP coprocessor is not available, or if a VFPv3 coprocessor is used that does not have the extension, half-precision floating-point numbers are supported through the floating-point library fplib.